rcarver/config/README.md

     $ config-create-cluster production
     $ vim clusters/production.rb

-    blueprint :webserver,
+    configure :webserver,
       host: "example.com",
       enabled: true

-Here we have created a "production" cluster and customized the "webserver" blueprint.
-When the blueprint executes within this cluster, it may use cluster variables to alter its behavior.
-For example.
+Here we have created a `production` cluster and configured some variables for the `webserver`.
+When a blueprint executes within this cluster, it may access cluster variables to alter its behavior.

     $ vim blueprints/webserver.rb
     add Nginx::Site do |site|
       site.host = cluster.webserver.host
       site.enabled = cluster.webserver.enabled
     end

-**Note that this blueprint will fail to validate if any cluster using it does not define all variables.**

 ### Nodes